Gnar

 Strategy

-Reduces Gnar's cost by 2 if Plunder is triggered, helping him hit the board earlier.
+Reduces Gnar's cost by 2 when Plunder is activated.

 Strategy